bvillasen/blog/astro/_posts/2019-11-17-dm_simulations.md

 ## Initial Conditions

-To generate initial conditions for our simulations we will use [MUSIC] (https://www-n.oca.eu/ohahn/MUSIC/).
+To generate initial conditions for our simulations we will use [MUSIC](https://www-n.oca.eu/ohahn/MUSIC/).
 Download and extract the .zip file.
 Then change the **Makefile** to add the FFTW and GSL directories:

 ```
 ### compile time configuration options